open-xml-templating/docxtemplater/docs/source/async.rst

                 return error.properties.explanation;
             }).join("\n");
             console.log('errorMessages', errorMessages);
-            // errorMessages is a humanly readable message looking like this :
+            // errorMessages is a humanly readable message looking like this:
             // 'The tag beginning with "foobar" is unopened' }
         throw error;